sp2ong/HBMonv2/README.md

        if n == 15:
     to for example:
        if n == 25:

-    save QSOs to lastheared.log for which transmission duration is longer than 2 sec, use >=0 instead of >2 if you want to record all activities in line:

-       if int(float(p[9])) > 2:

     I recommend that you do not use the BRIDGE_INC = True option to display bridge information